HarryPhillips/BugHerd-Kanban/README.md

 You will have to go into Firefox Add-ons Manager and change the Base Url preference for Kanban if you wish to use your own hosted source.

-Also, if you opt to keep using the raw links, you will not be able to access Kanban's endpoint features such as the log saving function, found on the GUI console.
+Also, if you opt to keep using the rawgit links, you will not be able to access Kanban's endpoint features such as the log saving function, found on the GUI console.